 Duration of the Agreement

-This Agreement shall take effect as of the date of signature of this Agreement by both Parties and shall terminate upon completion of the Delivery of the hydraulic pressGoods.
+This Agreement shall take effect as of the date of signature of this Agreement by both Parties and shall terminate upon completion of the Delivery of the hydraulic press.

 Delivery

-<OPTIONAL> Contrary to the provisions of clause 8.2 of the PC Goods 2022, the Delivery of the Goods by the Supplier shall take place in accordance with [insert].

-The Hydraulic pressGoods shall be delivered no later than [date] on the following delivery address: [address].
+The Hydraulic press shall be delivered no later than [date] on the following delivery address: [address].

-or

-The Goods shall be delivered to TNO in [number of] partial deliveries during the period from [insert] to [insert]:

-- [description of Goods and number] shall be delivered to [delivery address] on [date] at the latest;

-- [description of Goods and number] shall be delivered to [delivery address] at the latest on [date]; and

-- [remaining Goods] will be delivered to [delivery address] at the latest on [date].

 Price and other financial provisions

-The agreed [Price(s)] for the hydraulic pressGoods [is/are]: € [insert] (excl./incl.
+The agreed [Price(s)] for the hydraulic press scanner [is/are]: € [insert] (ex.
 VAT).
-The [Price(s)] relate(s) to all the hydraulic press Goods to be delivered under this Agreement and any accompanying materials and documentation, such as instructions for use and similar.
+The [Price(s)] relate(s) to all the hydraulic press to be delivered under this Agreement and any accompanying materials and documentation, such as instructions for use and similar.

 The payement schedule is as follows: